bdastur/notes/aws/aws_databases_readme.md

     DynamoDB supports two types of primary keys:

     **Partition Key**:
+    * Based on a unique attribute, like a productID, email id, customer id.
     * A simple primary key, composed of one attribute known as the partition key.
     * DynamoDB uses the partition key's value as input to an internal hash function.
-The output from the hash function determines the partition where the item is stored.
+The output from the hash function determines the partition or the physical location where the item is stored.
     * No two items in a table can have the same partition key value.

-    **Partition key and sort key**:
+    **Composite key: Partition key + sort key**:
     * A composite primary key, composed of two attributes.
 First attribute is the partition key and the second one is the sort key.
     * All the items with the same partition key are stored together, in sorted